logicfish/disdroid-cache/content/2023-03-10-skiving-kirklees-workers-or-secret-cartel-meeting.md.md

 tags:
   - kirklees-council
 ---
 T﻿he letter shown states that council workers were "refused entry" on the 14th - except no workers visited on that day as is verifiable on CCTV.
+Mr Fisher had specifically remained at the property the whole day.

+T﻿he only attempt Kirklees made to contact Mr Fisher beforehand was in the form of a brief letter stating that workers would attend on the 14th.
+No workers arrived at the property.

+What on earth could have become of them?
+Very strange activity has been noticed in this area, including the deaths of almost all the residents in the surrounding properties over a very short space of time!

 ### S﻿kivers - or cartel members?